Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Dark matter and diluter from PBH

 An upper bound on the PBH mass is obtained by demanding its evaporation temperature $T_\text{ev}> T_\text{BBN}\simeq 4$ MeV, as the evaporation of PBH also results in the production of the radiation that can disturb the successful prediction of the big bang nucleosynthesis (BBN).
-While the upper bound on the PBH mass can be obtained by comparing its evaporation temperature with the BBN temperature, a lower bound on its mass can be obtained from the cosmic microwave background (CMB) bound on the scale of inflation, $i.e.$ $\mathcal{H}_I\equiv \mathcal{H}(T_\text{in})\leq 2.5\times 10^{-5}\,M_\text{pl}$, where $\mathcal{H}(T_\text{in})=\frac{1}{2\,t_\text{in}}$ with $t(T_\text{in})=\frac{m_\text{in}}{M_\text{pl}^2\,\gamma}$ (as obtained from Eq.~\eqref{eq:pbh-mass}).
+While the upper bound on the PBH mass can be obtained by comparing its evaporation temperature with the BBN temperature, a lower bound on its mass can be obtained from the cosmic microwave background (CMB) bound on the scale of inflation, $i.e.$ $\mathcal{H}(T_\text{in}) \leq \mathcal{H}_I\leq 2.5\times 10^{-5}\,M_\text{pl}$, where $\mathcal{H}(T_\text{in})=\frac{1}{2\,t_\text{in}}$ with $t(T_\text{in})=\frac{m_\text{in}}{M_\text{pl}^2\,\gamma}$ (as obtained from Eq.~\eqref{eq:pbh-mass}).
 Using these BBN and CMB bounds together, we have a window for allowed initial mass for PBH that reads $0.1\,\text{g}\lesssim m_\text{in}\lesssim 3.4\times 10^8\,\text{g}$.
-The range of PBH masses between these bounds is at present generically unconstrained~\cite{Carr:2020gox}.
-It should be noted that the upper bound is obtained only for PBH which evaporate on a timescale smaller than the age of the universe and have a large initial fraction $\beta$ to dominate the energy density at some epoch.
+The range of PBH masses between these bounds is unconstrained from BBN, CMB and other such bounds at low redshifts ~\cite{Carr:2020gox}.
+However, Refs. \cite{Domenech:2020ssp, Domenech:2021wkk} have recently put constraints on such low PBH mass as well, from the gravitational wave background produced from PBH density fluctuations, since these GW can lead to extra relativistic degrees of freedom during BBN.
+We discuss this GW spectrum in Section \ref{sec4}.

+Since in this work, our primary goal is to investigate the effect of a PBH-dominated Universe on the production of dark matter and its signature on gravitational waves, we remain agnostic about the formation of PBH.
+However, our choice of the initial energy density of PBH $\beta$, which we consider to be a free parameter satisfying $\beta > \beta_c$ ensures that we have a PBH domination.
+Now, the production of PBH with the mass and $\beta$ ranges we have considered can take place, say from perturbations generated during inflation, when they re-enter the horizon, or from phase transitions.
+For inflationary production mechanisms, the mass of PBH formed can be related to the scale of the perturbation as \cite{Hawking:1971ei, Carr:1974nx, Wang:2019kaf, Byrnes:2021jka, Braglia:2022phb}

+where $M_\odot$ denotes the solar mass and $g_*(T_k)$ indicates the relativistic degrees of freedom when the scale `$k$' enters the horizon.
+Hence, for forming PBH with a mass function peaked around $m_{\rm in }\sim 10^{3}- 10^{6}$ g, which, as we will see, is the range we have used, an enhancement to the power spectrum is needed at extremely small scales $k \sim 10^{19}-10^{21} ~\text{Mpc}^{-1}$, corresponding to the last stages of inflation.
+We leave inflationary potentials giving rise to such features in the power spectrum for future studies.
+Now, the initial abundance of PBH $\beta$ is determined by the amplitude of the power spectrum $P_R$ \cite{Press:1973iz, Byrnes:2021jka}, which we can roughly estimate to be given by $P_R\sim \frac{0.2}{\text{ln}(1/\beta)}$ \cite{Byrnes:2021jka}.
+The amplitude is thus only logarithmically dependent on $\beta$ and we can have our required $\beta > \beta_c$ with $P_R\sim 10^{-2}$.